Peace Education Webinar Series in 2019 - 2020

 The Peace School: Building peace by confronting social conflict in Mexico (3 December, 17.00 GMT +1 / CET)

-Servicios y Asesoría para la Paz / Services and Consultancy for Peace (Serapaz) is a of Mexican civil society organization established in 1996 with the aim of accompanying communities, peoples and organizations in working through social conflicts.
+Servicios y Asesoría para la Paz / Services and Consultancy for Peace (Serapaz) is a of Mexican civil society organisation established in 1996 with the aim of accompanying communities, peoples and organizations in working through social conflicts.
 The Peace School was born 14 years ago out of Serapaz´s interest in offering a space for learning, meeting and strengthening the capacities of these social actors on their way to the transformation of their social conflicts.
 This educational experience is based on the Positive Conflict Transformation approach used by SERAPAZ and other organizations dedicated to the accompaniment of communities and social movements working for social change.
 The Peace School is designed as an integrated pedagogical proposal that facilitates the development of knowledge, skills and aptitudes for the construction of peace through various nonviolent strategies.
 This webinar will share more details about the format and results of the Peace School, as well as who the School is designed for and why this process is important in the current Mexican context.

 Escuela de Paz: Construir paz desde el abordaje de la conflictividad social en México